meltingcore/bg/food-court/Rules.md

 - Ingredients are arranged in a column.
 - The matching recipe card is placed on top of the stack.

-You may cook as many recipes as your prepared ingredients allow.
-Keep in minde that the total number of cards you play from your hand in a turn (including recipes, drinks, events, ingredients) is limited to 3 by default (4 with Cookware).
+You may cook as many recipes as your prepared ingredients allow but keep in mind that the total number of cards you play from your hand in a turn (including recipes, drinks, events, ingredients and utensils) is limited (see [Limits](#limits) for details).

 ![image](images/guide_cooking.png)

 The above picture demonstrates that the player can do one of the following:

 - Prepare 1 primary and 1 secondary ingredient and cook 1 normal recipe.
-- Prepare 2 primary ingredients and cook 1 easy recipes.
+- Prepare 2 primary ingredients and cook 1 easy recipe.

 ### Serve